nubisware/basexjsr223/README.md

 In order to exploit BaseX for scripting other complex software such as BPM engines, we've created basexjsr223 which is a JSR223 compliant wrapper of BaseX XQuery engine.

-In order to test BaseXJSR223, you'll have to add to your classpath the BaseXJSR223.jar (download from releases) together with BaseX.jar which you can extract from the BaseX distributable available at [BaseX Download](http://www.basex.org/download).
+In order to use BaseXJSR223, you'll have to add to your classpath the BaseXJSR223.jar (download from releases) together with BaseX.jar which you can extract from the BaseX distributable available at [BaseX Download](http://www.basex.org/download).

 At this point you could just write and run a class like the following: